alban-read/Scheme-Windows-Workspace/App/docs/gui.md

   (loop (+ 1 i)))
 ```

-This user side check is useful if you decide to use unmodified Chez Scheme DLLS.
+This user side check is useful if you decide to use the unmodified Chez Scheme DLLS.

  [Index](Readme.html)